+(1) Organization Form: Company with an Audit and Supervisory Committee

+(2) Directors

-- (1) Organization Form: Company with an Audit and Supervisory Committee - (2) Directors - •Maximum Number of Directors Stipulated in Articles of Incorporation: 20 - •Term of Office Stipulated in Articles of Incorporation: 1 year - Chairperson of the Board of Directors: President - •Number of Directors: 12 - Appointment of Outside Directors: Appointed - •Number of Outside Directors: 5 - •Number of Independent Directors Designated from among Outside Directors: 5 i) Outside Directors' Relationship with the Company (1)
+•Maximum Number of Directors Stipulated in Articles of Incorporation: 20

+•Term of Office Stipulated in Articles of Incorporation: 1 year

+• Chairperson of the Board of Directors: President

+•Number of Directors: 14

+• Appointment of Outside Directors: Appointed

+•Number of Outside Directors: 6

+•Number of Independent Directors Designated from among Outside Directors: 6 i) Outside Directors' Relationship with the Company (1)

 Name Attribute Relationship with the Company

 Hiroaki Yoshihara From another company

-Takashi Shigematsu From another company h O
+Takashi Shigematsu From another company hΔ

+Takatoshi Yamamoto From another company h $\Delta$

 Hiroshi Ueno Other

-Hyo Kambayashi Certified public accountant h O
+Hyo Kambayashi Certified public accountant

 Yuko Yasuda From another company

-^{} Categories for "Relationship with the Company"
+\ Categories for "Relationship with the Company"

-- "• " when a close relative of the director presently falls or has recently fallen under the category; - "\(^\)" when a close relative of the director fell under the category in the past - a.
-Executive (a person who executes business; hereinafter, the same) of the Company or its subsidiary - b.
+"\Lambda" when a close relative of the director fell under the category in the past a.
+Executive (a person who executes business; hereinafter, the same) of the Company or its subsidiary

+- b.
 Executive or non-executive Director of the parent of the Company - c.
 Executive of a fellow subsidiary of the Company - d.
 Party whose major client or supplier is the Company or an executive thereof - e.
 Major client or supplier of the Company or an executive thereof - f.
 Consultant, accounting professional or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director - g.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a corporation) - h.
 Executive of a client or supplier of the Company (which does not correspond to any of d., e., or f.) (the director himself/herself only) - i.
 Executive of a corporation to which outside officers are mutually appointed (the director himself/herself only) - j.
 Executive of a corporation that receives a donation from the Company (the director himself/herself only) - k.
-Other ii) Outside Directors' Relationship with the Company (2)
+Other

-^{ &}quot;O" when the director presently falls or has recently fallen under the category;
+\ &quot;O" when the director presently falls or has recently fallen under the category;

-[&]quot; Δ " when the director fell under the category in the past;
+&quot; $\Delta$ " when the director fell under the category in the past;